 But how do you figure out what part of your HR process is in need of being automated?
 Not to fret, because we’ve rounded out a few tips on how to choose an HR software that is right for your business.

-The 4 step checklist on how to choose an HR software for your business
+The 4 step HR software requirements checklist for your business

 1. The size of your company matters